okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-overview/index.md

 * [System for Cross-domain Identity Management (SCIM)](https://scim.cloud)

    > **Note:** All integrations in the OIN catalog are public.
-If you want to create a private integration for an app that uses SCIM, then use the [SCIM App Integration Wizard](https://help.okta.com/okta_help.htm?id=ext_Apps_App_Integration_Wizard-scim).
-See [Connect your SCIM service to Okta](/docs/guides/scim-provisioning-integration-connect/main/).
+If you want to create a private integration for an app that uses SCIM, see [Add a private SCIM integration](/docs/guides/scim-provisioning-integration-connect/main/).

 * [Workflows Connector Builder](https://help.okta.com/okta_help.htm?type=wf&id=ext-connector-builderz)